-Further, IRT allows researchers to examine the performance of a specific item (hence “item” response theory) by specifying the relationship between item score and θ given one-, two-, or three-parameter.
-The one-parameter logistic (1PL) or Rasch model, the simplest variant of the IRT models, accounts only item difficulty (b) while assuming equal item discrimination (a) across items.
+Further, IRT allows researchers to examine the performance of a specific item (hence “item” response theory) by specifying the relationship between item score and θ given one-, two-, or three-parameters.
+The one-parameter logistic (1PL) or Rasch model, the simplest variant of the IRT models, accounts for only item difficulty (b) while assuming equal item discrimination (a) across items.
 In practice, this model overlaps slightly with CTT in the sense that they assume that all items have equal informative value, so that the estimated θ of a 1PL/Rasch model is identical to the sum score of CTT (Lang & Tay, 2021; Stemler & Naples, 2021).
 This notion actually stems from a philosophical principle of specific objectivity, which requires that comparisons between measures remain independent of both the item and individual characteristics (Rasch, 1977).
 Put simply, Rasch model assumes that the latent trait (θ) should remain unaffected by specific items used in the test.
 For example, the difference in depression levels between two individuals should always be the same regardless of the scale used to measure their depression levels.
 While this principle reasonably enforces objectivity in measurement practices, it requires a strong theory delineating the construct and strict requirements of data-model fit while both of these assumptions rarely hold in a real-world scenario, especially in psychological science.

 Furthermore, the two-parameter logistic (2PL) model fills this gap by allowing for differences in item ability to differentiate individuals with varying levels of θ (i.e., item discrimination parameter - a).
 Additionally, in some contexts, researchers may suspect that some parts of the probabilistic relationship between observed score and θ is explained by guessing, thus three-parameter logistic (3PL) model incorporates guessing parameter (c).
 The field of IRT has rapidly evolved to include various models suited to specific contexts, such as handling ordinal responses (Muraki, 1992; Samejima, 1997), categorical responses (Thissen et al., 2013), or assessing multidimensional traits simultaneously (Bock & Aitkin, 1981; R. P. Chalmers, 2012).
 It is important to note that 1PL, 2PL, and 3PL models are only applicable to binary or dichotomous data (e.g., true/false responses), and the focus of this article is nonetheless to demonstrate the utility of IRT for fitting the ordered (Likert-style) responses.
 We briefly summarize the features of the most commonly used IRT models in Table 1.